allvpv/website/content/haotic-journey-through-envvars/index.md

 In software engineering, the new often meets the old, and some things never change for decades.
-Even though programming languages have rapidly evolved, the overall scaffolding that OS gives to running the processes has been pretty much the same since early days of Unix.
+Even though programming languages have rapidly evolved, the overall scaffolding that OS gives to running the processes has been pretty much the same since the days of Unix.

 In general, if you need to somehow parametrize your application at runtime by passing a couple of ad-hoc variables (without creating temporary files or using